 Milo Bobbitt is an attorney in Cokinos | Young’s Dallas Office.
 Milo’s practice centers on construction litigation, high-stakes business and commercial disputes, intellectual property matters, and related appeals, including cases of first impression.
 He has litigated before federal and state courts across Texas and has handled appeals before the Fifth Circuit Court of Appeals, the Supreme Court of Texas, and numerous intermediate appellate courts.

 Milo earned his J.D. from Texas A&M University School of Law, where he competed nationally on alternative dispute resolution and moot court teams and externed for the Hon.
 Don R. Willett at the Supreme Court of Texas.
-He was inducted into the Order of Barristers as one of the top ten oral advocates in his graduating class and the third law student in Texas A&M’s history to receive the Buck Weirus Spirit Award, the university’s highest student honor.
+He was inducted into the Order of Barristers as one of the top ten oral advocates in his graduating class and the third law student in Texas A&M University School of Law’s history to receive the Buck Weirus Spirit Award, the university’s highest student honor.
 Milo earned a bachelor’s degree in Political Science, with a minor in Communications, from Texas A&M University, where he competed on the undergraduate moot court team and served as a research assistant in the political science department.

 Education